european-epc-competence-center/jsonld-context/context/tdo/README.md

 # TDO Jewelry JSON-LD Context

-This directory contains a JSON-LD context definition for **Technical Data Objects (TDO)** specific to jewelry and precious metals products.
+This directory contains a JSON-LD context definition for **Tortuga de Oro (TDO)** specific to jewelry and precious metals products.
 The context extends standard vocabularies (Schema.org and GS1) with domain-specific properties that are not covered by existing standards.

 ## Files in this Directory